What is a Sales Tax?

 Sales Tax Calculation with Examples

 XYZ business in operating in the state of Washington in the USA.
 The state levies of total sales tax of 8% (state tax of 5% + country tax of 3%).
-The price before the sales tax is $340 for a product.
+The price before the this tax is $340 for a product.
 How much the business should collect from the customer?

 - The charging of the sales tax results in the additional revenue for the government which in turn helps in the welfare of the country